File Importer Overview

 FORMATTING/NOTEDETAILS

 VOLUMESTulip supports large files per type up to 1GB per file - however you may choose to keep the batch sized appropriately to aid troubleshooting in dev/qa phases.
 Product volumes can be larger based on optimal performance of your exporters and batched/split accordingly.
+Since File importer moderates the appropriate scales the data throughput sent to the API, increase the file size should not impact system load.

 CATEGORY FILES PROCESSINGCategory records are split in our intake process and processed asynchronously.
 This means that to ensure that the Category levels are processed in the right order in Parent-Child relationship, you must split the Categories into separate files BY LEVEL.
 This means it is best to the send DEPARTMENT Categories separately, then CLASS, then SUBCLASS… SUB-SUB-CLASS and so on.
 For example, if we have the following categories Tops > T-Shirt, Tops > Jacket, Tops > Other.
 Split the data in two files. category_level1.csv included Tops.
 And category_level2.csv includes T-Shirt, Jacket, Other